Ravenfall

 Highwind

 Highwind is a revered mountain temple dedicated to the ancient art of dragon raising and riding.
-Located halfway up the heart of Crudilex, the temple is a bastion of tradition in a world still marked by the chaos of the Age of Beasts during the Second God's Birth.
+Located halfway up the Heart of Crudilex, the temple is a bastion of tradition in a world still marked by the chaos of the Age of Beasts during the Second God's Birth.

 During that tumultuous age, the lands of Crudilex were ruled by monstrous creatures, with dragons reigning supreme as some of the most powerful and fearsome beings.
-Though the Age of Beasts has passed, dragons continue to strike fear into the hearts of mortals, savaging the plains and nesting in the highest peaks of the mountains.
+Though the Age of Beasts has passed, dragons continue to strike fear into the hearts of mortals, savaging the plains and nesting in the highest peaks.
 Highwind serves as a sanctuary, where dragons are raised from eggs in an environment of careful training and stewardship.
 The temple is a proving ground for the brave individuals who seek to bond with these magnificent creatures.

 Dragon Krast

 The Dragon Karst is a colossal gouge in the southern plains at the edge of the Abas lands, like a vast, screaming maw reaching toward the toxic seas of Rayion.
-This desolate place is the resting site of the mortal body of the Queen of Dragons, bound in infernal chains by the Arch-Demon Sulfrix.
+This desolate place is the resting site of the mortal body of the Queen of Dragons, bound in infernal chains by the arch-demon Sulfrix.
 Her imprisonment is the result of a soulgate curse even beyond Sulfrix's power to reverse.
-It cannot be undone until all the Primordial Dragons gather at her altar—a near-impossible condition.
+It cannot be undone until all the Primordial Dragons gather at her altar, a near-impossible condition.

 The Queen's fury is legendary, her seething rage said to boil the oceans and cause the shifting high and low tides of the Crescent Coast.
 When she falls into slumber, the tides return, only to recede again in turmoil when her wrath awakens.
-The lands of Abas marred forever by the scars of her unfathomable power.
+The lands of Abas are marred forever by the scars of her unfathomable power.
 An ancient orcish sect known as the Cult of the Dragon serves their imprisoned queen, dedicating their lives to fulfilling her will.
-Their sacred mission is to locate the scattered Primordial Dragons and bring them to her altar, no matter the cost.
+Their sacred mission is to locate the scattered primordial dragons and bring them to her altar, no matter the cost.

 Palisade

-The orc armies, the original inhabitants of Ravenfall, have waged an unrelenting war against the Eastface dwarves for over a century.
-Forced to retreat to the southernmost reaches of the region, the orcs felled an entire forest to construct a colossal battlement spanning a hundred miles.
-Known simply as Palisade, this wall has become their last bastion of defense.
+The orc armies have waged an unrelenting war against the Eastface dwarves for over a century.
+Forced to retreat to the southernmost reaches of the region, the orcs felled an entire forest to construct a colossal battlement spanning one hundred miles end to end.
+Known simply as Palisade, this wall has become both their home and last stand.
+Palisade is adorned with countless spears and the bones of fallen warriors from both sides.
+The orcs of Palisade launch nightly furious raids on the dwarven encampments and endure the ceaseless bombardment of Eastface's artillery rockets falling from overhead.

 Gunbridge